nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 CONNECTIONS is empty.

     * 2a1.
-CONNECTIONS display a message to indicate no contacts.
+CONNECTIONS displays a message to indicate no contacts.

       Use case ends.

 * 2b.
 No existing contact match the search term provided.

     * 2b1.
-CONNECTIONS display a message to indicate no matching contacts.
+CONNECTIONS displays a message to indicate no matching contacts.

       Use case resumes at step 2.

 * 2c.
 User requests for `or` search (at least one search term is matches).

     * 2c1.
-CONNECTIONS return all contacts that match any of the search terms provided.
+CONNECTIONS returns all contacts that match any of the search terms provided.

       Use case ends.